Hand Deliver Your Mail-in Ballot

-* If you applied and received a mail-in ballot but do not want to use it, you can take your COMPLETE ballot packet with you to your polling place and tell the Judge of Elections you now prefer to vote in person.
-The complete ballot packet consists of the ballot, the secrecy envelope and the mail envelope.
+* If you received a mail-in ballot, but choose to vote in person, you can take your entire unmarked ballot packet with you to your polling place and tell the Judge of Elections you now prefer to vote in person.
+The entire ballot packet consists of the ballot, the secrecy envelope and the mail envelope.
 The Judge will mark your mail-in ballot void and give you a regular, in-person, ballot.

 * If you have immediate concerns about the mail-in ballot or voting in general please contact the PADEMS Hotline at 1-833-728-6837.